 Some of them, however, pre-paid for their aligners but haven’t received a refund.
 If this is your situation, unfortunately, you shouldn’t expect a refund anytime soon.
-In a May 12 email to their customers, Smilelove said that they’re not in a position to process refunds right now.
+In a May 2020 email to their customers, Smilelove said that they’re not in a position to process refunds right now.
 Here’s a look at the email:

 Best Alternatives to Smilelove

-#1 byte: Best Overall Value
+#1 Byte: Best Overall Value

-Check out our full byte review for more information.
+Check out our full Byte review for more information.

-#2 Candid: Premium Service
+#2 Candid: Premium Treatment

 If you can handle their higher prices, Candid is also a great choice.
 See more in our full Candid review.

 #3 NewSmile: Superior Budget-Friendliness